RetailRocket/Interval/README.md

 Generic library of types to describe interval of any points that can be compared to eachother.
 The library is as small as possible to be useful.
 I've created it to use in my own implimentation of [Iterval Centered Tree](https://github.com/RetailRocket/CenteredIntervalTree).
 To do it I was need a couple of additional operation which I've implemented in external library of [Interval Operations](https://github.com/RetailRocket/Interval.Operations) on purpose to keep this library clear.

-Each boundary contains method ```CompareToPoint``` is allows to get position of point compare to boundary.
+Each boundary contains method ```CompareToPoint``` it allows to get position of point compare to boundary.
 For example point 0 with comparison to open lower bound of 0 will be less but for closed lower bound it will be equal.
 Infinity lower bound will be always less than any point but Infinity upper bound will be greater than any point.

 ## Usage ###